-- The NoE will extend the integration of academic research.
+- 1. The NoE will extend the integration of academic research.
 Clustering around an emerging coherent theoretical embedded systems design framework contributes to the unification of the scientific community.
-This unification will be reinforced through measures for overcoming the inherent contextual, cultural, and disciplinary diversity - through implementation of the JPA (schools, joint workshops, etc.). - 2.
-We intend to work towards integration between the recently funded IST STREP projects, that have a strong level of ARTIST involvement and leadership: - ACTORS Adaptivity and Control of Resources in Embedded Systems - ALL-TIMES Integrating European Timing Analysis Technology - COMBEST COMponent-Based Embedded Systems design Techniques - PREDATOR Design for Predictability and Efficiency - Quasimodo Quantitative System Properties in Model-Driven Design of Embedded Systems. - MNEMEE - EMUCO Embedded Multi-Core - JEOPARD Java Environment for Parallel Realtime Development
+This unification is reinforced through measures for overcoming the inherent contextual, cultural, and disciplinary diversity through implementation of the JPA (schools, joint workshops, etc.). - 2.
+We intend to work towards integration between the recently funded IST STREP projects, that have a strong level of ARTIST involvement and leadership: - ACTORS Adaptivity and Control of Resources in Embedded Systems - ALL-TIMES Integrating European Timing Analysis Technology